-While physicians may not be enjoined from practicing medicine in Colorado under the Colorado non-compete statute, the statute does allows non-compete provisions with physicians that “require the payment of damages in an amount that is reasonably related to the injury suffered by reason of termination of the agreement.”
+While physicians may not be enjoined from practicing medicine in Colorado under the Colorado non-compete statute, the statute does allow for non-compete provisions with physicians that “require the payment of damages in an amount that is reasonably related to the injury suffered by reason of termination of the agreement.”
 C.R.S. § 8-2-113(3).

 As a result, it has been increasingly common for medical practices to include “liquidated damage” clauses in non-compete provisions in physician employment agreements.
 A liquidated damages clause specifies a predetermined amount of money that must be paid as damages for failure to perform under a contract (such as by competing in violation of a non-compete provision).
 Liquidated damage clauses are agreed upon in advance of any breach (usually at the outset of the employment relationship) to provide a remedy in the event of a breach of contract.